Opportunity-Holding/RESTar.Tutorial/README.md

 ```
 ## Exploring the parameters of `RESTarConfig.Init()`

 The `RESTar.RESTarConfig.Init()` method has more parameters than the ones we used above.
-There is the complete signature:
+This is the complete signature:
 ```c#
 static void Init
 (